CALLED OF GOD AND FRUSTRATED

 Moses experienced a great change of character and nature during his time of preparation.
 From the mighty-armed vanquisher of the Israelite slave to a humble, unassuming shepherd who even doubted his own ability to perform or even speak suitably and didn’t feel he was up to the task.
 Moses was now ready to be commissioned because he was now totally dependent on the one who called him and commissioned him into service.
 Moses would have to rely on God’s direction and ability for everything he did; this is how true ministry is to be performed.

 Paul is another example of one called, prepared, and then commissioned into service years later.
 You are probably familiar with Paul’s call to the ministry while on the road to Damascus.
 After his encounter with Jesus on the road, who gave him his calling at that time, he went into the city where his calling was confirmed by a prophet; but he was not yet commissioned.
 Scripture tells that he then went out into the wilderness of Arabia where he obviously spent time in the Lord’s presence.
 It was during this time Jesus revealed to him how the Old Testament was all about Christ.
 Paul had to unlearn much of man’s traditions and then be taught the truth in all new revelation which gave him understanding of the things he learned as a student under the law.
-Now he felt he was ready to begin his ministry.
+Now, after three years in the wilderness, he felt he was ready to begin his ministry.

 When Paul returned to Damascus he immediately did as many do today; he went out to do what he was called to do.
 Notice that there was no fruit of his efforts.
 Instead, he almost got himself killed and managed to create real trouble for the church in that city.
 It seems like this is the pattern for all being called today; because they, like Paul, most fail to realize the difference between the calling and the commissioning.